CLI Reference¶

 --json¶

-dft check faces/sales.yml --json
+dft validate faces/sales.yaml --json

 The JSON shape is contract-stable; pipe into jq for any cross-cutting query the curated verbs don't anticipate.